grow your brightest ideas with Jonathon Porritt

 As environmental and political challenges keep growing, it feels like there has never been a more important time to come together, hatch plans and dream big.
 Manifesting something positive is essential for our wellbeing and motivation, and can re-energise us in all areas of our lives.
 Yet we often feel so busy trying to stay afloat or “change the system” that many of our best ideas never see the light of day.
 These ideas provide an important avenue for channelling our passion and creativity, and bringing about different models of change.

-By the end of SEEDS OF CHANGE you will have:
+By the end of SEEDING CHANGE you will have:

 Explored, tested and evolved your brightest ideas for change, drawing on fresh perspectives